We’re doing some work to transform our city centre

 We want to encourage more people into our city centre

-Little Cuba is one element in our bigger plan for the city centre, and shortly we’ll be making some changes to the stretch of Cuba Street that runs between George Street and Pitt Street.
+Little Cuba is one element in our bigger plan for the city centre, and now we're making some changes to the stretch of Cuba Street that runs between George Street and Pitt Street.

 We’re creating a people friendly, green corridor that connects Central Energy Trust Arena to the city centre.
 It’ll incorporate wider footpaths, trees and green spaces, outdoor recreation and dining areas, better street lighting, public seating, public art and sculptures.
 The main pedestrian route will be along the sunny southern side of the street.
 New trees will be planted in garden areas to prevent bird droppings falling on cars.